 Simple excision.
 The cancer is cut from the skin along with some of the healthy tissue around it.
 This may scar your skin, so sometimes skin is taken from another part of your body and grafted over the area where the cancer was removed.

 Mohs micrographic surgery.
-This surgical technique has a high five-year cure rate, which approaches 98 percent.
+This surgical technique has a better success rate than other techniques, but it is also more complex and time consuming.
+It is used especially when the borders of the cancer are not obvious.
 The procedure, which is usually performed in the surgeon's office on an outpatient basis, removes the cancer and as little normal tissue as possible.
 The surgeon then uses a microscope to examine the borders of the removed tissue to ensure no cancer cells remain.

 Lymph node surgery.
 If the lymph nodes near a non-melanoma skin cancer are growing larger, those nodes may be biopsied or removed and examined under a microscope for signs of cancer.
 This procedure is more involved than skin surgeries and usually requires general anesthesia.